alanng10/ModuleModule/Docue/a.md

 Manually add the module that did is auto add set the module to not auto add.

 Inf the module has entry, it has describ on require.

+The page unit name is the module publish account name and the module name and ver.